mkasari/Ken-Ken/README.md

 # Ken-Ken
 Group Project for COMP 560.
-Completed with Andrew Jacober and Sarah Hand using Python.
+Completed with Andrew Jacober and Sarah Hand.

 The code has been provided in python, and can be run in terminal or powershell depending on what OS you are using.

 The code requires an additional input of a filename with extention .txt in order to run correctly.